-… to my electronic repository for all things academic.
+… to my electronic repository of professional enterprise.

-I teach students at the undergraduate and graduate levels as well as adult learners, I am a history educator to jewelry industry professionals, and I lecture to the interested public through museum outreach programs.
+I teach students at undergraduate and graduate levels as well as adult learners, I am a history educator to jewelry industry professionals, and I lecture for museum outreach programs.
 My teaching practice combines the study of texts, images, and objects with hands-on work using tools and materials.

 I co-founded the academic editing company Proofread Hero with Adam Fix.
 I am the Creative Director and founder of 12 Keys Consultancy & Design, a sustainable jewelry startup.
 These ventures alloy who I am as a scholar and a maker.